-In accordance with the UK Data Protection Act 2018 the school has notified the Information Commissioner's Office (ICO) of its processing activities.
+In accordance with the UK Data Protection Act 2018 the School has notified the Information Commissioner's Office (ICO) of its processing activities.
 The school's ICO registration number is Z3004010.
+Changes to the type of data processing activities being undertaken shall be notified to the ICO and details amended in the register.
+Breaches of personal or sensitive data shall be notified within 72 hours to the individual(s) concerned and the ICO.